arr-ai/arrai/README.md

 @> /exit
 ```

-The `exit` command exits the interactive shell.
+The `/exit` command exits the interactive shell.
 Alternatively, you can press
 Ctrl+D.

 ### Evaluate an expression